๐Ÿ’œColor Theory and Application

 Why This Matters

-Color mixing isn't just about knowing that blue and yellow make green—it's about understanding why colors interact the way they do and how to control those interactions intentionally.
+Color mixing isn't just about knowing that blue and yellow make green.
+It's about understanding why colors interact the way they do and how to control those interactions intentionally.
 You're being tested on your ability to apply color theory principles to create specific visual effects: depth, harmony, contrast, and mood.
-Every mixing technique connects back to core concepts like the color wheel relationships, light behavior, and visual perception.
+Every mixing technique connects back to core concepts like color wheel relationships, light behavior, and visual perception.

 The techniques below demonstrate principles you'll encounter throughout your art studies: subtractive vs. additive color systems, color wheel relationships, value manipulation, and optical effects.
-Don't just memorize which colors mix to make what—know what each technique accomplishes visually and when you'd choose one approach over another.
+Don't just memorize which colors mix to make what.
+Know what each technique accomplishes visually and when you'd choose one approach over another.
 That's what separates technical knowledge from artistic application.

 Building Blocks: Primary, Secondary, and Tertiary Mixing